Chapter 12b/11b: “The Dynamic Planet”

 II.
 The Theory of Plate Tectonics (Continental Drift)

 As early as the 16th century, Abraham Ortelius noticed that the continental coastlines of Africa and South America appeared to “fit” together.
 He suggested there may have been a “super-continent” at one time.
 Francis Bacon (17th c.) and Benjamin Franklin (18th c.) noted the same similarities.
-In 1668 a Frenchman suggested that this apparent fit was evidence of a global flood (note, Christopherson does not include this reference, because it doesn’t “fit” with his uniformitarianist assumptions!).

 The theory of “continental drift” was ridiculed until the early 1900s when two scientists independently proposed the theory in a formal way and provided scientific observations to support it.